maxzvyagin/hyper_resilient/README.md

 Usage requirements:
 - Definition of objective function which takes a config parameters, a dict supplied by Ray Tune.
-- An `argparse Namespace` object which contains: args.trials (number of trials), args.out (intermediate results directory), and args.json (hyperparameter bounds file location in JSON format).
-See `example/example.json`.
+- Location of hyperparameter bounds file in JSON format.
+See `example/example.json`
+- Number of trials to run per space
+- Name of directory to create to store results

 Number of total hyperspaces generated and searched is dependent on number of parameters `n`, where the total number of spaces is `2^n`.